lovell/farmhash/README.md

 Returns a String representing the 64-bit unsigned integer hash value of `input`.

-#### hash32v1(input)

-Legacy function to access v1 of the FarmHash implementation.

-* `input` is the Buffer or String to hash.

-Returns a Number containing the 32-bit unsigned integer v1 hash value of `input`.

 ### Fingerprint

 The fingerprint methods are platform independent, producing the same results for a given input on any machine.